 Know the Cultural Differences Among Business Standards

 The way we do business in America is not necessarily how business is done in Spain, Turkey or Nigeria.
-Every culture abides by its own set of business standards and it’s important to be aware of those differences before you even set foot in the boardroom.
+Every culture abides by its own set of business standards and it’s important to be aware of the different ways each country does business before you even set foot in the boardroom.
 You must develop international business skills to succeed in global settings:

-- Punctuality — In the U.S., timing is everything.
-If you walk into a meeting or an interview one minute past the start time, you’ve already started off on the wrong foot.
+- Punctuality - In the U.S., timing is everything.
+If you walk into a meeting or an interview one minute past the start time, you’ve already started off on the wrong foot and may run into conflict.
 But in other cultures, tardiness may not be considered offensive at all.
-In fact, punctuality—or showing up too early—can be seen as uptight and too formal.
+In fact, punctuality-or showing up too early-can be seen as uptight and too formal.

-- Formality — Along those same lines, some cultures favor informal negotiations over formal negotiations.
-In these situations, the negotiators will invite small talk to first get to know you as a person.
+- Formality - Along those same lines, some cultures favor an informal negotiation over a formal negotiation.
+In these situations, the negotiator will invite small talk to first get to know you as a person.
 Using an interpreter here would likely not be in your best interest.

-- Individual vs. group negotiations — In some countries, a group of negotiators is preferred, whereas in others, a single negotiator is trusted to do the job.
+- Individual vs. group negotiation - In some countries, a group of negotiators (negotiation team) is preferred, whereas in others, a single negotiator is trusted to do the job.

-- Negotiating style — We Americans tend to favor a win-win negotiation where everyone walks away with something.
-However, in some cultures the process of negotiating is confrontational, and a win-lose negotiating style is preferred.
+- Negotiation style/Negotiation Strategy - Every culture has a different negotiation process or negotiation behavior.
+We Americans tend to favor a win-win negotiation where everyone walks away with something.
+However, in some cultures or another country, the process of negotiating is confrontational, and a win-lose negotiating style is preferred.

 - Emotions - Keep your cool, but don’t expect others to keep theirs.
 In some countries, showing emotion during negotiations is acceptable, while in others, participants may remain stoic.

 Respect and courtesy are valued by all people, regardless of culture, and the best sign of respect is to show that you’ve done your homework.
-Before you meet with a group of Chinese investors, or before you fly to Dubai for a make-or-break meeting, conduct research on their cultures.
+It may be a process, but before you meet with a group of Chinese investors, or before you fly to Dubai for a make-or-break meeting, conduct research on their cultures.
 Find out what body language, hand gestures, and greetings are considered impolite or inappropriate, and conversely, find out what is acceptable and appreciated.
 Search for the appropriate cultural negotiating methods and business standards.
 Actions speak louder than words, and just by showing that you are well informed of cultural norms, you can speak volumes.

-If you’re ready to learn even more about business negotiations, consider earning an Online MBA from SMU Cox School of Business.
+If you’re ready to learn even more about business negotiation, consider earning an Online MBA from SMU Cox School of Business.
 You’ll gain the interpersonal, communication and business skills necessary for a successful career in the world of business.
-To learn more, call admissions at 214-842-6486 or request more information.
+To learn more, call admissions at 214-842-6486 or request more information .